ludeeus/action-ha-config-check/README.md

 # Home Assistant Configuration Check

-**This action is deprecated, use https://github.com/frenck/action-home-assistant instead**
+**This action is deprecated, use https://github.com/ludeeus/setup-homeassistant or https://github.com/frenck/action-home-assistant instead**

 _Check Home Assistant Configuration as a GitHub action!_